ariadne-cps/ariadne/README.md

 brew install ariadne-cps/tap/ariadne
 ```

 which in one line both sets up the "tap" for Ariadne and installs the package along with any missing dependencies.
 The package will be upgraded with any new versions after a `brew upgrade` is issued.
-The package currently supports x86-64 architectures on macOS Big Sur.
+The package currently supports both x86-64 and arm64 architectures.
 Other configurations trigger an automatic build, therefore you should not need to deal with sources any time.

 ### Dependencies for installation from sources